RidvnOlgn/vLLM_LangChain_App/README.md

 # vLLM and LangChain Application

-This project is a language model application built using the `vllm` and `langchain` libraries.
+This project is a language model application built using the `vllm`, `langchain`, and `langchain-openai` libraries.

 ## Requirements